alexandrepletty/emojijs/README.md

 ```

 ### 🪄 Stringify
-the X function allows you to transform a text with emojis into code to be able to easily save them in a database
+the stringify function allows you to transform a text with emojis into code to be able to easily save them in a database

 To transform a text that includes emojis you must use the **stringify** function :
 ```javascript